facebook/react-native-website/website/blog/2020-07-17-react-native-principles.md

 ## Developer Velocity

-Great user experiences are born out of iteration. **It shouldn’t take more than a few seconds from editing code to seeing the result** in a running app.
+Great user experiences are created iteratively. **It should only take a few seconds to seeing the result of code changes** in a running app.
 React Native's architecture enables it to provide near-instant feedback during development.

 We often hear from teams that adopting React Native significantly improved their development velocity.
 These teams find that the instant feedback during development makes it much easier to try different ideas and add extra polish when they don’t have to interrupt their coding session for every little change.
 When we make changes to React Native, we make sure to preserve this quality of the developer experience.